 1. Your team keeps running out of space

 It’s been a productive month: your team just cranked out five launch videos, each translated in a dozen different languages.

 Unfortunately, all those shared videos now sit in a bloated team folder, causing several employees to run out of local storage space.
 It’s the sort of problem that starts as a minor nuisance and only gets worse over time.

-Instead of making your employees micro-manage their hard drive space, Smart Sync can do it for them.
-Smart Sync allows your team to place some files in online-only storage, but still lets them access everything right from their desktops.
+Instead of having your employees micro-manage their hard drive space, Dropbox can do it for them.
+The Dropbox desktop app allows your team to access files from their desktop without taking up all the space on their hard drive.

 2. Team conversations are scattered

 You sent out details for your ad campaign, and two days later, a dozen co-workers have responded with feedback.
 Unfortunately, the comments are scattered across three emails, two meetings, a whiteboard, and a text message.
 Next time, you can send your campaign plans with Paper.
 Paper keeps the conversation in one place, regardless of when and how your colleagues respond.
 Your collaborators can comment on text, photos, or videos; see each other’s feedback; and contribute their own ideas in a doc tracking real-time changes.

 You and your teammates can easily make and embed a screen recording so everyone can clearly communicate their message.

 As the doc owner, you can loop in new reviewers, control who has access, and decide what level of feedback you want, whether comments only or in-doc editing.
 It’s a shared workspace that keeps everyone engaged and informed.